-Therapeutic Boarding Schools Can Provide a Solution to Help Your Troubled Son
+Therapeutic Boarding Schools Can Help Your Troubled Son

-Finding the Right One Is Not Always Easy, Since they are Not All Alike
+Finding the Right One Is Not Always Easy

 Therapeutic boarding schools are just one type of environment you can send your son when you need help with out-of control behavior.
 Juvenile boot camps, wilderness therapy programs, and military-style boot camps for teens are other examples.
 The names of the camp types mean a lot, and not all facilities are alike in what they can do and what you can expect.
 The program names tell you a lot about the focus of the program.